(An antiself-portrait in twelve objects and one broken mirror)

 The process began with a question: how do others define me?
 I invited friends and strangers on social media to describe me in one or two words.
-Their responses—affectionate, obscure, playful, tender, harsh—were diverse and often contradictory.
+Their responses were diverse and often contradictory.
 Each word became a prompt for an image, constructed not through posing, but through metaphor.
 A sponge.
 A feather.
 A magnifying glass.
 A soap bubble.
 These objects substitute for presence, evoking mood, texture, or perception.
 The body is both there and not—suggested rather than shown.
+Rather than assert identity, Self Assemblage disassembles it.
+It acknowledges the impossibility of ever fully capturing the self, favouring implication over exposition, ambiguity over articulation.

 Text message: "Bright, just like your hair."